IPSE warns of new IR35 risk with automatic switch to payroll

 - the method the client or agency pays the contractor.

-To expect a machine to weight those elements with the same sensitivity (or lack thereof)?
+Should we expect an algorithm to weight those elements with equal sensitivity (or lack thereof)?
 It’s a sticking point playing on the minds of those stakeholders.

 Right back where we started from

-Longstanding contractors could become sitting ducks, should their clients switch them to payroll.
+Longstanding contractors could become sitting ducks if their clients switch them to on-payroll.
 The prospect of retrospective action by HMRC is real.
+It will also, no doubt, force many contractors to look at other types of payment structure.

 IPSE has asked for an amnesty from the taxman.
 It wants HMRC to move forward with impunity, however unlikely.